Short Notes on Environmental Issues Based on Latest Syllabus

 -lowering of groundwater level due to excessive extraction of groundwater.

-- Deforestation – forests play a vital role in India for its economy, social and cultural.
+- Deforestation – forests play a vital role in India for its economy, social and culture.
 Deforestation gives problems to various issues like soil erosion, increase of residue in the rivers, increase of floods and droughts.
 Growth of greenhouse effects which destructs the atmospheric storms, etc., damage to agricultural crops due to floods and droughts results in loss of economy.
 It also results in a decrease in agricultural production, the supply of raw materials to the industries and building matters, etc.

-- Electronic waste (E-waste) – electronics, telecommunications, and computerizations are inseparable in this fast developing economy like India.
+- Electronic waste (E-waste) – electronics, telecommunications, and computerizations are inseparable in this fast-developing economy like India.
 But, these electronic devices contain toxic substances and their disposal and recycling become a health issue.
 E-waste is growing very fast as people changing their devices more frequently than ever before.
 Each year they are just dumped or burnt.
 Though global initiatives have been started in 2006 to phase out chemicals from electronic devices with the launch of the Restriction of Hazardous Substances Directive (RoHS) in Europe.

 - Thermal power plants – power plants mainly use coal for generating electricity.
 Energy in the form of electricity is a basic requirement for any developmental activities and can be generated by various methods, materials and mechanisms.
-The wear and tear of plant and machinery, low thermal efficiency, choking and scaling of furnaces results to a large amount of fly ash.
+The wear and tear of plant and machinery, low thermal efficiency, choking and scaling of furnaces results in a large amount of fly ash.
 Due to little land space, thermal plants cannot afford an ash pond and they let the waste run into the nearby river or stream, choking the drainage system.
-Coal-based thermal plants pollute the atmosphere by emitting gaseous substance like sulphur dioxide (SO2), Nitrogen oxide etc., causing acid rain, damage of soil, vegetation and aquatic life of that region.
+Coal-based thermal plants pollute the atmosphere by emitting gaseous substance like sulphur dioxide (SO2), Nitrogen oxide etc., causing acid rain, damage to soil, vegetation and aquatic life of that region.

-It is preferred that power plants should be placed more on wastelands but with the course of time, we can find that some of the cultivable areas are covered for ash mount site.
+It is preferred that power plants should be placed more on wastelands but with the course of time, we can find that some of the cultivable areas are covered for the ash mount site.
 The presence of fly ash is very harmful to the lungs as it affects the tissues of the respiratory tract when inhaled.

 - Modern productive technology – though modern technologies and techniques have enabled the man to increase his comfort level.
 But, these also have created several environmental problems affecting our forests, rivers, streams, etc. The most dangerous is the production of toxic chemicals, synthetic materials.
 Disposal of plastics is also a main issue for any developing or advanced countries.
 Another major which is affecting our environment is the disposal of nuclear wastes coming out of nuclear reactor plants.